Dalmirog-zz/OctoPosh/README.md

+# Disclaimer
+The module is being tested and developed in Octopus 3+.
+It might also work for 2.x, but its not gonna be tailores to work with this version.

 # OctoPosh: The Octopus Deploy Powershell Module

 Octopus Deploy is a friendly deployment automation system for .NET developers.
 [Its architecture is built API-First](http://docs.octopusdeploy.com/display/OD/Octopus+REST+API), meaning 99% of what you can do from the Octopus UI can also be performed using the REST API.